strapdata/elassandra-operator/docs/source/operations.rst

 --------------

 You can upgrade/downgrade or change any setting by updating the datacenter spec.
 Such a change trigger a rolling restart of cassandra racks.
-The elassandra-operator trigger one statefulset rolling update at a time (update on Cassandra rack at a time, rackStatus.progressState=UPDATING).
+The elassandra-operator trigger one StatefulSet rolling update at a time (update on Cassandra rack at a time, rackStatus.progressState=UPDATING).
 Each rack rolling restart is managed by the StatefulSet RollingUpdate

 In the following example, we upgrade the elassandra image.